How to Extend the Life of Your E-Bike Battery

 Today’s eco-friendly e-bikes are suitable for everything from exercise to commuting.
 E-bikes are easy to park, reduce your carbon footprint, and give you a great view of your surroundings.
 They’re fun in the city and on the trails.

 As the price of lithium-ion e-batteries comes down, so does the cost of electric bikes.
 Technology continues to advance.
 Quality e-bikes are more affordable than before for people at all income levels.

-Make sure your bike is ready for your next adventure with the following tips for battery care.
-Follow the guidelines to extend the life and running time of your e-bike battery.
+Make sure your bike is ready for your next adventure with the following tips for e-bike battery maintenance and care.
+Follow these guidelines to extend your electric bicycle battery life and running time.

 If you fully discharge a lithium battery, it reduces its ability to hold a charge.
 That results in a diminished capacity.
 It’s best to keep a lithium battery charged.
 Plug it in after a ride, even if you’ve only gone a few miles.
 If you do empty the entire charge on a battery, you should recharge it as soon as you can.

 Don’t mix and match chargers.
 Only use the charger that came with your e-bike or conversion kit.
 It’s possible to cause an explosion and fire by using the wrong charger.

 Fully Charge Your Battery Before Your First Ride

 When you get a new e-bike or conversion kit, fully charge the battery before your first ride.
 Follow the instructions in the owner’s manual.
 A full charge may take four to eight hours.

 Create a Safe Charging Station

 As mentioned above, there’s a risk of fire with all large lithium batteries.
 It’s smart to designate a safe place to charge your e-bike batteries.
 Outside or in the center of an empty garage floor are two good options.
 Make sure the location is dry.